tanweeralii/terminal_decorator/README.md

 # decorator
-A simple bash program to write a 4 character string in bash whenever session starts.
+A simple bash program to get a 4 character string in bash whenever session starts.

 ## Installation
 ````